How Much Do Lip Fillers Cost?

 3. Your injector’s level of expertise and reputation

-In most parts of the country, the only providers who are legally allowed to inject dermal fillers are physicians (such as a dermatologist or plastic surgeon), physician’s assistants, and nurses.
+In most parts of the country, the only providers who are legally allowed to inject dermal fillers are physicians (such as a board-certified dermatologist or plastic surgeon), physician’s assistants, and nurses.

 Lip injections cost more when they're done by a more qualified provider.
-If your treatment is performed by an experienced, board-certifiedplastic surgeon or an in-demand nurse injector with a large social media following, you may pay a premium for your treatment.
+If your treatment is performed by an experienced, board-certified plastic surgeon or an in-demand nurse injector with a large social media following, you may pay a premium for your treatment.

 We can all appreciate a deal, but it’s not a great idea to cut corners when it comes to choosing your lip filler provider.
 This medical procedure comes with risks and potential side effects, and just because it’s minimally invasive doesn’t mean it can’t be dangerous in inexperienced hands.